byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 ### Compile Your Design
 Now you can compile your design by typing `make` inside the directory where your design files and your `Makefile` is.

 If you have any problems at all, please capture all of the compilation output so we can debug it.
-This whole process (compiling with Symbiflow) is not difficult but there are enough steps that it is easy to get one wrong.
+This whole process (compiling with Symbiflow) is not terribly difficult but there are enough steps that it is easy to get one wrong.
 Also, note that we are maintaining a [work-arounds and answers page](../WorkArounds.md) which may contain things you need to do to get the tools to run.

 Go read the work-arounds page mentioned above right now.
 If your design uses a clock, chances are that your `.xdc` file needs to be modified before Symbiflow will like it.